Future-Jim/thrive-take-home/README.md

     - __Prior__ to running this, obtain a GH PAT token for __this__ repo (see here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
     - This is necessary since our "gitops" repo is private and requires authentication. (ahem secrets manager ;-) )
 6. Run create-s3-backend.sh and take note of the __s3 bucket__ in the output
-7. Update the provider config in /tofu/infra/providers.tf for the terraform backend with the S3 bucket name
+7. Update the provider config in /tofu/infra/providers.tf for the terraform backend with the S3 bucket name (key is harcoded)
 8. Update the provider config in /tofu/add-on/providers.tf for the terraform backend with the S3 bucket name (key is harcoded)
 9. Update AWS Account ID tofu/infra/config/dev.tfvars variables
 10. Update AWS Account ID tofu/add-on/config/dev.tfvars variables